larsks/pqs/README.rst

   this "is a" test

+By default it understands about double-quoted and single-quoted substrings, but you can teach it about others.

 Example: Parsing Apache logs
 ============================

-Apaches "combined" log format generates lines that look something like this::
+Apache's "combined" log format generates lines that look something like this::

   10.100.100.100 - guest [10/Feb/2010:12:12:07 -0500] "GET /foo HTTP/1.0"